longquanzheng/iwf-prototype/README.md

   * There is no restriction anymore for writing your workflow code.
 You can call RPC in workflow without using activity if you like.
 * It will be super easy to debug when things go wrong.
 The workflow history will preseve the input/output of each call of **prepare** and **decide**
 * It will be super easy to make code changes.
 No need to use any [versioning](https://stackoverflow.com/questions/65007136/uber-cadence-workflow-versioning/65029001#65029001) and worry about workflow replay.
+  * No need to write any replay code anymore to protect the determinism
 * It will be super easy to monitor and operate.
 There is no decision task concept anymore.
 Everything is RPC between your code and the engine server.